-Face Mask Fit Testing is designed to protect workers from dangerous chemicals and dusts, which can be the cause of up to 13,000 deaths each year.
-These deaths include lung disease and cancer from work related issues.
-Which Respiratory Protective Equipment (RPE) was designed to protect against.
+Face Mask Fit Testing is designed to protect workers from dangerous chemicals and dusts.
+Unnecessary exposure in a hazardous environment can lead to serious disorders, including lung disease and cancers.
+Respiratory Protective Equipment (RPE) is designed to protect against this.

 There are two different types of face fit testing, qualitative and quantitative.

 By doing a qualitative face mask fit test you can help to ensure that your employees are able to work effectively without taking unnecessary health risks.
 This will also mean that employers do not face the risk of expensive enforcement action being taken by the HSE if their employees don’t have adequate protection.

 The quantitative test is also designed to protect workers from harmful chemicals and dusts.
 This test is suitable for half masks, re-usable face masks, gas masks, self-contained breathing apparatus, full mask respirators, etc.